herbsleb-group/hackathon-planning-kit/_pages/catalytic.md

 classes: wide
 ---

-<p>The primary purpose is to foster innovation, by presenting challenges that require participants to come up with novel solutions.</p>
+<p>This guidelines will be useful for organizers who wish to foster innovation, by presenting challenges that require participants to come up with novel solutions.</p>

 <div>
 <table style="width: 100%;">